juju/docs/src/en/help-azure.md

 ### Import the credentials

-Back on the command line, the output from `az login` should now display the credentials for your account:
+Back on the command line, the output from `az login` should now display your Azure account information:

 ```yaml
 [